opendexnetwork/opendex.network/docs/Swap Provider Guide.md

-This guide is written for system administrators of projects looking to **source liquidity** on the OpenDEX network and is still an early-stage WIP.
+This guide is written for system administrators of projects looking to **source liquidity** on the OpenDEX network and is still an **early-stage WIP**.

 # Prerequisites